 Both jumping rope and running are highly effective.
 In hour of doing either activity, a 200-pound person can burn up to 1,074 calories.

 This is a difficult question to answer because it really depends on the intensity and duration of the exercise you choose.
-Swimming can burn between 300 to 450 calories in a half hour, while sprint intervals or HIIT can burn between 400 to 500 calories in a half hour.
+Swimming can burn between 300 to 450 calories in a half hour, while sprint intervals or HIIT helps burn between 400 to 500 calories in a half hour.

-In my search for the best cardio machine, I've discovered that even the best machines have disadvantages.
-High tech calorie burners like ellipticals, recumbent bikes, steppers, and some treadmills occupy more square footage than I have to give.
-Smaller options like rowing machines and spin bikes don't provide all the heart monitoring and distance tracking features that I've enjoyed in the gym.
+In my search for the best cardio machine for this website, I've discovered that even the best machines have disadvantages.
+Weight loss calorie burners like ellipticals, steppers, and some treadmills occupy more square footage than I have to give.
+Smaller options like rowing machines and exercise bikes don't provide all the heart monitoring and distance tracking features that I've enjoyed in the gym.